msultan/msultan.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Computational Linguistics
+  - Computational chemistry
-  - Information Retrieval
+  - Molecular design
+  - Imaging & Microscopy

 # Education to show in About widget
 education: